 - Conducting training sessions on stress management - Workload stress is the most common hazard occurring around the globe and to avoid this, multiple sessions on stress management and work-life balance management can be organized.
 This will assist in creating awareness among employees on how to manage work-related stress and what can be done to take the stress burden off their shoulders.

 - Utilizing mechanical assistance - Many employees face physical health issues because of lifting heavy objects in the workplace.
 To avoid such a situation, assistance from various machines can be taken instead of manually lifting things.
+This will not only prevent mishaps at the workplace but will also improve the efficiency of the units by improving their manufacturing KPIs.

 - Regularization of supply chains- Also, as happens in some industries, there is an exploitation of labor working in the supply chain.
 This mostly happens when companies set up their production or assembly lines in other countries that offer cheaper labor and greater tax benefits.
 For instance, most footwear and apparel brands like Nike and Gap are now setting up their factories in countries like Bangladesh and Vietnam.
 In such nations, labor exploitation issues like child labor and slavery are common issues that businesses need to cater to and plug out.